Iasa-Global/btabok/pages/competency_model/the_whole_systems_design.md

 | **CITA- Foundation** | -   Learner will be able to identify a containing whole (system) of which the thing to be explained is a part (or is intended to become a part).
 | **CITA -- Associate** | -   Learner will be able functions as part of the architecture team for the organization's IT environment.
 | | -   Learner will be able to provide a broader vision of the environment in which their projects operate.
-| **CITA -- Specialist** | -   Learner will have a rich understanding of the organization's IT environment
+| **CITA -- Professional** | -   Learner will have a rich understanding of the organization's IT environment
 | | -   Learner will be able to discuss how they have leveraged existing services in a solution.
 | | -   Learner will be able to discuss how the whole environment has impacted their project.
 | | -   Learner will be able to explain the anticipated complications of creating architectural solutions within an existing complex IT environment.
 | | -   Learner will be able to explain their own design process in the context of design as a discipline.
-| **CITA -- Professional** | -   Learner will be able to mentor others in the discipline of design
+| **CITA -- Distinguished** | -   Learner will be able to mentor others in the discipline of design
 | | -   Learner will write and speak publically, and contribute to the development of the concept of design as a discipline.

 ## Design Evaluation, Redesign and Decoupling